cozyday/cozyday/README.md

 ### **Hi there ~ 👋**

-I am Seongmin Kim, a sophomore of Electric and Electronic Engineering I am interested in Machine Learning, Robotics!
+I am Seongmin Kim, a sophomore of Electric and Electronic Engineering</br>
+I am interested in Machine Learning, Robotics!